Saursinet/42sh/README.md

 # 42sh
-Personal shell created in C
+Personal shell created in C in a group of 4.

 To run it you just have to clone it make and ./42sh.